wizard97/3400_team5electricboogaloo/docs/Lab2Page.md

 ![alt text](Lab2pics/Capture.JPG)

 This graph shows evenly spaced bins for multiples of a 660 Hz signal.
 We also know that our 660 Hz signal is in the correct bin based on our calculations.
-We, first, divided the sampling frequency of 9615Hz by the amount of samples, 256, to get the FFT bin width.(9615/256=37.6Hz) Next, we take the signal we want, 660HZ, and divide it by the bin width to get the bin number that our signal will fall into.
-(660/37.6=17.6) This predicts our signal will fall into the 18th bin if rounded up and that is what we see visually through our data.
+We, first, divided the sampling frequency of 9615Hz by the amount of samples, 256, to get the FFT bin width.(9615/256=37.6Hz) Next, we take the signal we want, 660Hz, and divide it by the bin width to get the bin number that our signal will fall into.
+(660/37.6=17.6) This predicts our signal will fall into the 18th bin, if rounded up, and that is what we see visually through our data.

 #### Running Microphone and 660 Hz tone through the ADC